 The Roquebrune-Cap-Martin is a mere fewr minutes by car from Monaco so it makes for the easiest day trip in the world.
 There are two elements to Roquebrune-Cap-Martin to fit into your day trip.
 First, there is the medieval village perched on the cliffs overlooking the Mediterranean.
 It’s a gorgeous tiny town and where your trip should start.
 For the second part of the day, head down to Cape Martin, the peninsula on the Mediterranean.
 Here, you’ll find turquoise waters and pretty pebble beaches.
 Take the coastal path Chemin des Douaniers that hugs the sea around the peninsula – it’s a simply stunning view.
-You can then take the train from Gare de Carnolès, a whopping seven minutes back to Monaco.
+You can then take the Blackcars Drivers , a whopping seven minutes back to Monaco.

 To the west of Monaco, not far from Nice, is Saint-Jean-Cap-Ferrat.
 Easily accessible by car, this beautiful peninsula is a hiker’s paradise.
 The views are simply incredible so choose Cap-Ferrat if you’re in need of some natural landscapes after the humdrum of Monaco.
 Take the path Chemin des Douaniers all around the cape and then find a chair in one of the many beach bars and cafes to finish off your day.
 The chic Villa Ephrussi de Rothschild is also worth a visit, maybe at the start of your day trip when you’re feeling fresh before the hike.

-If you are travelling by car, then a stop at Giardini Botanici Hanbury, between Menton and Bordighera, is an absolute must.
+If you are traveling by car with Monaco tour and travel, then a stop at Giardini Botanici Hanbury, between Menton and Bordighera, is an absolute must.
 This major botanical garden falls under the University of Genoa and could almost be a day trip in itself with so much to see.

 Mercantour National Park